lukso-network/tools-web-components/README.md

 copyAssets('./src/assets', assets)
 ```

-> Place this in top of your build file ie. `vite.config.ts`
+> Place this at the top of your build file ie. `vite.config.ts`

 ### Styles (non Tailwind CSS projects)